 The Planning Division prepares and implements long-range land use plans and development regulations for the City, including the General Plan, Development Code, specific plans, and ordinances.
 The Division also reviews, approves, or makes recommendations on applications for land use entitlements, environmental reviews, and sign applications, and responds to public inquiries at the counter and by telephone regarding zoning information.

-In addition, the Division provides staff support to the Planning Commission, the Economic Development Advisory Committee (soon to be assembled), technical assistance to the City Council, and graphic support to other divisions within the City.
+In addition, the Division provides staff support to the Planning Commission, technical assistance to the City Council, and graphic support to other divisions within the City.
 The Planning Division is available to the public for consultation concerning prospective projects.

 The General Plan for the City of Big Bear Lake was prepared pursuant to California Government Section 65300 et. seq., which requires that each city and county within the state "adopt a comprehensive, long-term general plan for the physical development of the county or city, and any land outsides its boundaries which in the planning agency's judgment bear relation to its planning."